 To help it carry out its responsibilities, the Compensation Committee has retained Compensia Inc. ("Compensia"), a nationally recognized compensation consulting firm, to serve as its independent compensation consultant.
 Compensia supports the Compensation Committee in its review and oversight of our executive compensation programs.
 Compensia does not make specific compensation-related recommendations.
 Instead, the firm uses competitive market data to provide compensation ranges, taking into consideration our compensation peer group and compensation philosophy, for the Compensation Committee to consider.
-Representatives from Compensation Committee meetings, executive sessions, and preparatory meetings with the Compensation Committee chair and certain members of our management team, as requested by the Compensation Committee.
-Compensation also advises our Compensation Committee on public disclosures relating to our executive compensation programs.
+Representatives from Compensia attend certain Compensation Committee meetings, executive sessions, and preparatory meetings with the Compensation Committee.
+Compensia also advises our Compensation Committee on public disclosures relating to our executive compensation programs.